 Hints and tips to help you manage your garden most sustainably

 - Native species

 - Locally sourced and self-grown plants

 - Leave seed heads and grass plumes to develop

-2. Encouraging wildlife
+Encouraging wildlife Toggle accordion

 - Choose plants that provide pollen for our declining pollinator populations.
 See the Royal Horticultural Society Plants for Pollinators list.
 Flowers with flat-topped umbels or daisy-like heads are particularly attractive to many nectar-seeking insects.